 Comparison of Estimated Loads from Models and Continuous Monitoring

 Models such as WRTDS rely on discrete samples which need to be collected throughout the year and throughout the range of flow conditions.
-The WRTDS models used here had a sufficient number of discrete samples to produce results with low bias, but it is generally impossible to have enough discrete samples to adequately characterize the full range of concentrations over all flow conditions (Pellerin et al., 2014). situ water quality sensors be used to collect data continuously and at high sampling frequency.
+The WRTDS models calculated here had a sufficient number of discrete samples to produce results with low bias, but it is generally impossible to have enough discrete samples to adequately characterize the full range of concentrations over all flow conditions (Pellerin et al., 2014).
+In situ water quality sensors can be used to collect data continuously and at high sampling frequency.
 An in situ nitrate sensor that records nitrate concentration data every 15-minutes has been deployed at the Sacramento River at Freeport site since 2013.
-A comparison plot of nitrate measured by the sensor and the modeled concentrations of nitrate using WRTDS/EGRET Model is shown in Figure 16A, along with Sacramento River discharge also measured at Freeport at 15-minute intervals (Figure 16B).
-It is evident from Figure 16A that the EGRET model did not capture the higher nitrate concentration events which were mostly associated with winter runoff events.
-Discharge and load calculations based on the available in situ data at this site for the period of time of sensor deployment are shown in Figure 16B.
+A comparison plot of nitrate measured by the sensor and the modeled concentrations of nitrate using WRTDS Model is shown in Figure 16A, along with Sacramento River discharge also measured at Freeport at 15-minute intervals (Figure 16B).
+It is evident from Figure 16A that the WRTDS model did not capture the higher nitrate concentration events which were mostly associated with winter runoff.
+Discharge and nitrate concentration based on the available in situ data at this site for the period of time of sensor deployment are shown in Figure 16B.

 Peak nitrate concentrations generally occur before peak discharge, indicating that dilution lowers concentration.
 The modeled nitrate concentrations from WRTDS match up well with the in-situ sensor measurements, but obviously miss the peaks in concentration.
 The nitrate sensor had down periods of time so annual load calculations cannot always be made.
 In particular, the sensor was not recording nitrate during the high flow period in 2017 when discharge was the highest for the period of record.
-Comparisons of annual load could be made for three years: 2014, 2015, and 2016.
-The WRTDS calculated nitrate-N load for water year 2014 was slightly higher than the in situ data (873,026 kg for WRTDS and 858,319 kg for the sensor).
-The WRTDS estimate of load was lower in water years 2015 and 2016.
-In 2015, the WRTDS estimate was 1,400,923 kg while the sensor estimate was 2,057,506 kg.
+Comparisons of annual load between WRTDS estimates and the sensor could thus only be made for three water years: 2014, 2015, and 2016.
+The WRTDS calculated nitrate-N load for water year 2014 was slightly higher than the in situ data (873,026 kg for WRTDS and 858,319 kg-N for the sensor).
+The WRTDS estimate of nitrate-N load was lower in water years 2015 and 2016.
+In 2015, the WRTDS estimate was 1,400,923 kg of nitrate as n while the sensor estimate was 2,057,506 kg.
 In 2016, the WRTDS estimate was 2,255,313 kg and the sensor estimate was 2,996,616 kg.
-For the available record, sensor measured loads were between 98 to 146% of the estimated WRTDS loads.
-The higher loads measured with the sensor are consistent with the fact that discrete sampling cannot always measure the highest concentrations especially with infrequent sampling.
+For the available record, annual sensor measured loads were between 98 to 146% of the estimated WRTDS loads.
+The higher loads measured with the sensor are consistent with the fact that discrete sampling cannot always measure the highest concentrations, especially with infrequent sampling.